ptalom/test_coherence_on_BERT_with_matrix_completion/README.md

 ## Test Coherence on BERT, case study on Matrix Completion
 In the original paper "Abrupt Learning in Transformers: A Case Study on Matrix Completion" (NeurIPS 2024). [arXiv link](https://arxiv.org/abs/2410.22244), the aim is to train a model on a matrix completion task.
 To do this, the authors generate matrix, then randomly select positions of the elements of these matrix with a `p_mask` proportion, and mask them before sending them to the model, which will attempt to predict them.

-For the case of this mini-project, I want to test the model's sensitivity when the masked positions are chosen according to a certain coherence and not randomly as in the original paper.
-To do this, I calculate the local coherence for each of the matrices that is generated and I select the positions to mask based only on coherence.
-I use τ as a coherence controller so that, for example, if τ = 1 I take all (100%) the entries that have strong local coherence and apply the `p_mask` on them, if τ = 0.5, I keep only half of the strong coherence values ​​and apply the `p_mask` proportion on these positions.
+For this mini-project, I want to test the model's sensitivity when the masked positions are selected according to a coherence-based criterion rather than randomly, as in the original paper.
+To achieve this, I compute the local coherence for each generated matrix and select the positions to mask based on this coherence.

+I use τ as a coherence controller:

+- If τ = 1, I select all the positions with the highest local coherence and apply the `p_mask` proportion on these positions.

+- If τ = 0.5, I select only the top 50% of positions according to their local coherence and apply the `p_mask` proportion on these selected positions.

+- If τ = 0, no coherence-based selection is done, and the masked positions are chosen entirely at random according to `p_mask`.

+This ensures that exactly `p_mask * (m * n)` entries are masked in each matrix, with a fraction τ determined by coherence, while the remaining `(1-τ) * N` entries (if τ < 1) can be chosen uniformly at random.

 ## Setup
 ```bash